What is homeowners insurance and how does it work?

 Your homeowners insurance journey can be broken down into several steps, each with its own specific set of considerations.
 Understanding each step could help you understand how your policy works.

-Obtaining quotes
+Obtaining home insurance quotes

 Learn more: Affordable home insurance companies

-Purchasing a policy
+Purchasing a home insurance policy

 Once you have chosen the company you feel is best for you, your family and your home, you can purchase your policy.
 You may need to sign an application and make a payment before it is set in place.

 Most providers offer different payment options, such as paying annually or quarterly.
 If you have a mortgage on your home, you may not need to make a payment.
-Your premium may be included in your monthly mortgage payment, held in your escrow account and disbursed to your insurance company at each renewal.
+Your premium might be included in your monthly mortgage payment, held in your escrow account and disbursed to your insurance company at each renewal.

-If you are buying a house, most times, your homeowners insurance policy has to be in effect by the date of your closing.
-Often, your first year’s premium will be included in your closing costs, and your escrow will pay your insurance premium each time your homeowners insurance policy renews.
 If you have a current policy and are switching to a new company, you should let your mortgage servicer know about the change.
-Your new insurance company will likely send documentation to the mortgage company, but advising your loan servicer about the change ahead of time allows them to note your file and prepare for receiving documents and an invoice from a new insurance company.
+Your new insurance company will likely send documentation to the mortgage company, but advising your loan servicer about the change ahead of time allows them to add a note to your file and prepare to receive documents and an invoice from a new insurance company.

-Maintaining a policy
+Maintaining a home insurance policy

 Once you have a policy in place, maintaining it is relatively simple.
-You will need to make premium payments or, if your coverage is paid from your escrow account, make sure that the premium gets paid by your mortgage company.
-If you make any changes to your home or lifestyle, like updating your roof, renovating a room or getting a dog, you should notify your insurance carrier to make sure that your policy still properly covers you.
+You will need to make premium payments, or if your coverage is paid from your escrow account, make sure that the premium gets paid by your mortgage company.
+If you make any changes to your home or lifestyle — like updating your roof, renovating a room or getting a dog — you should notify your insurance carrier to make sure that your policy still properly covers you.

-Filing a claim
+Filing a home insurance claim

 Is homeowners insurance required?

 Home insurance is not legally required in any state.
-However, it is a good idea to have coverage in place to protect against the risk of financial loss.
+However, it is generally a good idea to have coverage in place to protect against the risk of financial loss.
 And, if you have a mortgage on your home, the lender will require you to have insurance to cover the amount of the loan until it is paid off.
 This protects your lender from the possibility that you are unable to pay off your loan if your home is destroyed.

 How much does a home insurance policy cost?